StanfordLegion/legion/README.perf.md

     `regent_perf_tests` at the top of the file.
   * External C++ or Regent test: Add code to the end of `run_test_perf` to clone, build, and run the repository.
-Remember to use `perf.py` to launch the test as described below.
+Remember to run the command through `perf.py` as described below.

 ## Capturing Measurements

-## Measurement Storage and Aggregation
+## Measurement Storage and Processing

 ## Visualization Front-end